SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning

 On the one hand, for the original model, the outputs of the watermarked samples and clean samples (without watermark attached) will have a similar degree of randomness, since the watermark pattern is quite small and should be considered as background by the original model, thus causing little impact on the outputs of those watermarked samples.
-On the other hand, for the stolen model, the outputs of the watermarked samples will have a smaller degree of randomness compared with the outputs of the clean samples, since our watermark loss function in Equation \ref{loss:watermark-loss} encourages watermarked samples to cluster in the embedding space.
-In summary, the distribution of the outputs of the watermarked samples is the outlier compared with the distribution of outputs of the clean samples for the stolen model, but not for the original model.
+On the other hand, for the stolen model, the outputs of the watermarked samples will have a smaller degree of randomness compared with the outputs of the clean samples, since our watermark loss function in Equation encourages watermarked samples to cluster in the embedding space.
+In summary, the distribution of the outputs of the watermarked samples is the outlier compared with the distribution of outputs of the clean samples for the stolen model, but not for the original model.}

-We propose to evaluate the randomness of the outputs of the clean samples and the outputs of the watermarked samples using Shannon entropy which is popularly used in~\cite{wu2013local,crutchfield2003regularities,lahmiri2018long}.
+We propose to evaluate the variability of the outputs of the clean samples and the outputs of the watermarked samples using Shannon entropy which is popularly used in~\cite{wu2013local,crutchfield2003regularities,lahmiri2018long}.
 Shannon entropy is expressed as below: